 Think of sleep as being just as important as our daily meals and the air we breathe.
 It’s essential for our health, influencing our thinking, emotions, and physical well-being.
 But the reality is, getting that perfect night’s sleep isn’t always easy for everyone.
 Have you ever heard of ‘sleep hygiene’?
 It’s about adopting habits that consistently lead to better sleep.
 Here are the top eight tips to enhance your sleep hygiene and improve the quality of your rest.

-1. Establish a regular sleep schedule
+1. Establish a Regular Sleep Schedule

-2. Create a bedtime ritual
+2. Create a Bedtime Ritual

 Make your bedroom a sleep-friendly zone, which means having a comfortable mattress and pillows, as well as blackout curtains to keep the room dark.
 Additionally, maintain a cool room temperature (around 60-67°F or 15-19°C), and consider using white noise machines or earplugs to block out disruptive noises.